 Nesrin's other main interest in medicine is maternal healthcare in developing countries.
 Sub-Saharan Africa has one of the highest maternal, neonatal and child deaths in the world.
 Ninety-nine percent of women dying from childbirth in the world occur in developing countries, and more than half of these belong to sub-Saharan Africa.
 In 2008, Nesrin completed a Masters in International Public Health at Sydney University and worked with the World Health Organization (WHO) in Geneva, Switzerland, in 2009.
 She has coordinated the setting up of an African Coordinating Centre for the abandonment of female genital mutilation (FGM) with a consortium of United Nations bodies and universities in Kenya.
-Nesrin is completing a PhD at the University of Sydney on improving healthcare provision for women and girls with FGM in Australia and other countries.
+Nesrin completed a PhD at the University of Sydney in 2017 on improving healthcare provision for women and girls with FGM in Australia and other countries.

 Nesrin has coordinated the establishment of an Australia Africa Universities Network through the University of Sydney.
 This Network draws on the best Australian and African expertise to form partnerships between different university faculties, government, non government and private sectors involved in international development and trade.

 Nesrin is a member of the Global Initiative for Emergency and Essential Surgical Care (GIEESC) of the World Health Organization.
 The GIEESC was established in December 2005 as an international collaboration of Ministries of Health, WHO country offices, local and international organizations and academia.
 GIEESC is involved in reducing death and disability from road traffic accidents, trauma, burns, falls, pregnancy related complications, domestic violence, disasters and other surgical conditions in low income countries.